47chapters/letsgo/docs/how-to/run-locally.md

 This will:

+- Rebuild anythng that needs rebuilding.
 - Run the _web_ component as a plain Node.js HTTP server listening on http://localhost:3000.
 You can navigate to it in the browser.
 - Run the _API_ component as a plain Node.js HTTP server listening on http://localhost:3001.
 You can call `curl http://localhost:3001/v1/health` to get the health information.
 - Run the _worker_ component as a plain Node.js HTTP server listening on http://localhost:3002.
-You can use the [@letsgo/queue](../reference/letsgo-queue.md) package to enqueue work for it from the code of the _API_ or _worker_ component.
+You can use the [@letsgo/queue](../reference/letsgo-queue.md) package to enqueue work for it from the code of the _API_ or _worker_ components.
 - Watch for any changes in the file system of these components _and its dependencies_, and rebuild and restart the components as necessary.
 - For the _web_ component, the _fast refresh_ mechanims is used that immediately reflects any changes in the code of the _web_ component without the need to refresh the browser window.